 My daughter’s letter used to end with the one laugh after I read, “…in my whole family.”
 However, over time I began using the Tag-on line of “I thought I was the only daddy in my family” and then eventually added “Maybe I should stay off the road and make sure no more daddies are coming through my family.”

 A key to Tag-on lines is knowing where they should come from and how to develop them.
-It’s darn near scientific and surefire when you know where to look for them.
+It’s darn near scientific and surefire when you know where and how to look for them.

 They’re so important because they can help you turn one laugh into 3, 4, or more.
 All of a sudden, instead of 15 laughs in your speech, you can have more than 45 just with this one tool.
-In my upcoming Humor Speaking Secrets Course, you’ll see how to develop them and where they should come from each time so that they can’t miss.
+Keep your audience laughing all the way through.

 One key to humor is being able to transition from one humorous situation to the other without jumping around.
 A good transition line often does the trick.
-For example, I moved from my daughter’s letter to my son’s equestrian comments by using the line, “That’s just kids though…kids say the darndest things, don’t they.
+For example, I moved from my daughter’s letter to my son’s equestrian comments by using the line, “That’s just kids though…kids say the darnest things, don’t they?
 For example…”

 Character to character dialogue

 In the audio you just heard, I was about to go into my Big Promise when I stepped on a part of the stage that felt like it was about to give way.
-Because I almost buckled, I decided to jump on the moment and that’s when instead of saying, “How do you get remarkable results in business AND in life?”
+Because they saw my knees buckle, I decided to jump on that moment and that’s when instead of saying, “How do you get remarkable results in business AND in life?”
 I said, “How do you get from one side of the stage to the other?”
 Of course my look had to ride the line for it to be even more funny.